Artillery at Fort Mackinac

 Howitzers, such as the one seen in this mid-1870s photo, had shorter barrels and could fire in a higher arc than a cannon.

-Following the Civil War, Fort Mackinac lost almost all military usefulness and in 1875 became the headquarters of the Mackinac National Park.
-The U.S. Army provided a small batch of obsolete artillery pieces for ceremonial purposes.
-These weapons included two bronze 6-pound guns, two bronze 12-pound guns, a 12-pound howitzer, and a massive 10” siege mortar.
-These weapons were fired with blanks to mark special occasions, such as the arrival of the first ship in the spring, George Washington’s birthday in February, the death of prominent generals and former presidents, and the 4th of July.
+After the Civil War, Fort Mackinac lost nearly all of its military importance.
+In 1875, the Army designated the post as the headquarters of Mackinac National Park and supplied a small collection of obsolete artillery pieces for ceremonial use.
+These included two bronze 6-pound guns, two bronze 12-pound guns, a 12-pound howitzer, and a massive 10-inch siege mortar.
+Soldiers fired these weapons with blank charges to mark special occasions, including the arrival of the first ship each spring, George Washington’s birthday in February, the deaths of prominent generals and former presidents, and the Fourth of July.

 The Army provided obsolete field guns, such as these three cannons on the upper gun platform, for ceremonial firings after the Civil War.